 A cat tooth extraction is when a veterinarian surgically removes your cat's tooth.
 Extractions can go as deep as the roots or might stop at removing the dental crown (the part of the tooth that is visible above the gums).
 Dental surgery becomes necessary for cats due to several common conditions:

-• Tooth resorption is a painful condition where the tooth structure breaks down and resorbs into the gums, often requiring extraction.
+- Tooth resorption: A painful condition where the tooth structure breaks down and resorbs into the gums, often requiring extraction.

-• Severe gingivitis: Inflammation of the gums that do not respond to other treatments may require tooth removal.
+- Severe gingivitis: Inflammation of the gums that does not respond to other treatments may require tooth removal.

 The Necessity of Removing Cat Teeth

 When a tooth is damaged beyond repair, it is important to remove it to prevent infection and pain caused by the dead tooth.
-In most cases, this decay is caused by periodontal (gum) disease.
+In most cases, tooth damage is caused by periodontal (gum) disease.

 Gum disease is caused by a buildup of plaque on your cat's teeth that eventually hardens into a substance called calculus or tartar.
 If not removed, the hardened tartar will cause pockets of infection between the gum line and the teeth, leading to gum erosion and tooth decay.
 You can help prevent gum disease with at-home dental care and regularly scheduled professional dental appointments.